- 90% of digital transformation initiatives under‑deliver or fail outright

 This is especially true when it comes to foundational tech investments that might be a few steps removed from a direct impact on strategic company goals.
 How, for instance, might investments in cloud provisioning help achieve a key CEO goal like creating greater customer intimacy?

 Not being able to make a direct connection can cause harm in two ways.
 Senior leaders outside the initiative won’t see how a technology investment benefits them.
 More problematic, the junior staff that works on the project won’t understand how their work contributes to the broader business goals.

 When rank and file workers don’t understand why a project matters, it’s much easier for organizational inertia and resistance to set in.
 In fact, recent research by database company Couchbase found that 90% of digital transformation initiatives under‑deliver or fail outright.

-We’ve learned though our consulting engagements how important it is to get strategic alignment and communication right.
+We’ve learned through our consulting engagements how important it is to get strategic alignment and communication right.
 One very helpful tool is a visualization framework that maps the connections between business goals and technology investments.
 When stakeholders can visualize company transformation, they’re better able to see where their piece of the puzzle fits within the bigger picture.